felixflores/HollaBack/README.md

 # HollaBack

-HollaBack is an event emitter written in Coffee Script.
-All examples are written in Coffee Script.
+HollaBack is an event emitter written in CoffeeScript.
+All examples are written in CoffeeScript.

 ## Usage